Joint Learning of Label and Environment Causal Independence for Graph Out-of-Distribution Generalization: Introduction

 In this paper, we propose a novel learning strategy to incorporate label and environment causal independence (LECI) for tackling the graph OOD problem.
 Enforcing such independence properties can help exploit environment information and alleviate the challenging issue of graph topology shifts.
 Specifically, our contributions are summarized below.
 (1) We identify the current causal subgraph discovery challenges and propose to solve them by introducing label and environment causal independence.
-We further present a practical solution, an adversarial learning strategy, to jointly optimize such two causal independence properties with a causal subgraph discovery guarantee.
-(2) LECI focuses on an under-explored graph-specific environment-exploiting learning strategy.
-This learning strategy is generally applicable to any subgraph discovery networks and environment inference methods.
-(3) According to our extensive experiments, LECI outperforms baselines on both the structure/feature shift sanity checks of the GOOD benchmark~\cite{gui2022good} and real-world scenario comparisons.
-With additional interpretability visualizations, hyperparameter sensitivity study, training stability study, and ablation study, LECI is empirically proven to be a practically effective method.
+We further present a practical solution, an adversarial learning strategy, to jointly optimize such two causal independence properties with causal subgraph discovery guarantees.
+(2) LECI is positioned as the first graph-specific pre-collected environment exploitation learning strategy.
+This learning strategy is applicable to any subgraph discovery networks and environment inference methods.
+(3) According to our extensive experiments, LECI outperforms baselines on both the structure/feature shift sanity checks and real-world scenario comparisons.
+With additional visualization, hyperparameter sensitivity, training dynamics, and ablation studies, LECI is empirically proven to be a practically effective method.
+(4) Contrary to prevalent beliefs and results, we showcase that pre-collected environment information, far from being useless, can be a potent tool in graph tasks, which is evidenced more powerful than previous assumptions.